michaelairola/Aspire-Health-Plan-Assessment/README.md

     4 rows in set (0.01 sec)

 ## Section 2
-There were a few problems in given query.
+There were a few problems in the given query.
 The variables being selected were not specific enough (the table domains needed to be established).
 Also, the noncompliant table needed to be joined in order to be reference in the select statement.
 Upon firing this query, sql_modes 'ONLY_FULL_GROUP_BY' threw an error, not sure if this is important but I went ahead and disabled it.
 The query below works under this assumption.

 	WITH compliant AS (
 		SELECT REPORT_DATE, MEASURE, COUNT(*) COMPLIANT_COUNT FROM compliance WHERE COMPLIANCE_FLAG = 'Compliant' GROUP BY REPORT_DATE, MEASURE